 Developmental editing, unlike it’s constrained cousins copy-editing and proof checking, isn’t about a set of rules being applied to ensure grammar is good or sentences flow well.
 Neither is it co-writing – no writing is done on your behalf and you’re in full control.

-We read your story thoroughly, using tools such as instinct and experience to judge if it starts well, holds the reader and ends with a strong finish.
-This requires identifying plot holes, dull characters, inconsistencies, areas of poor pace, under or over description, inappropriate settings and more.
+I read your story thoroughly, using tools such as instinct and experience to judge if it starts well, holds the reader and ends with a strong finish.
+This requires identifying plot holes, weak characters, inconsistencies, areas of poor pace, under or over description, inappropriate settings and more.

 Working with a developmental editor is a high value, rewarding experience, and it’s worth remembering that all top writers use one — Steven King uses a team!

-You’ll also learn a lot about your writing, and improve from the process.
+You’ll can also learn a lot about your writing, and improve from the process.

 Developmental Editor's Report